Film: Saving Private Ryan

 "Oh my God, my liver."

-Properly Paranoid: Reiben is against letting their prisoner "Steamboat Willie" walk free, in case he's picked up by the Germans and "thrown back into circulation."
+- Properly Paranoid: Reiben is against letting their prisoner "Steamboat Willie" walk free, because he obviously believes that the German armies are going to find him and he's going to be thrown back into circulation.
 Which is not only what happens, but the ex-prisoner also fatally wounds Miller.